Particle density in diffusion-limited annihilating systems: Introduction

-Both \eqref{eq:integers1} and \eqref{eq:integers2} use couplings to variants of DLAS.
-One variant has $A$-particles follow directions stored at vertices, and the other has $A$-particles ignore certain collisions with $B$-particles.
-We take a different perspective and use couplings based on path-swapping to improve the estimates from \cite{parking_on_integers} (see Section \ref{sec:couplings} for discussion of other couplings used to study DLAS).
-Additionally, we provide several other estimates on $\rho_t$ which we summarize below and then state more precisely.
+Using different techniques, we prove a stronger version of this estimate.
+We also provide several other estimates on $\rho_t$, which we summarize below and then state more precisely.

 For $d\leq 3$, we give a lower bound of $\rho_t\geq (t\log t)^{-d/4}$ for the $p=1/2$ case (see Theorem~\ref{thm:LB}).
-This is consistent with the behavior with equal jump rates given in \eqref{eq:rho} and \eqref{eq:integers1} for the case $\lambda_B=0$ in discrete time on $\mathbb Z$.
-Our work and \cite{parking_on_integers} are the first confirmations of deviation from mean-field behavior with unequal jump rates.
+This is consistent with the behavior with equal jump rates in \eqref{eq:rho} and with $\lambda_B=0$ in \eqref{eq:integers1} for the case $\lambda_B=0$ in discrete time on $\mathbb Z$.
+Our work and \cite{parking_on_integers} are the first confirmations of deviation from mean-field behavior with nonequal jump rates.
 For $d=1$ and $\lambda_B=0$, we also give an upper bound on the total occupation time for a site that essentially confirms that the asymptotics of \eqref{eq:rho} hold in this case (Theorem~\ref{thm:UB}).
 This agrees with the upper bound in \cite{parking_on_integers} except ours is proven in continuous time.
-Addressing \eqref{eq:integers2}, we prove that, up to a logarithmic factor, $E_p V_t$ grows like $(1-2p)^{-3}$ (Theorems~\ref{thm:EV_LB} and \ref{thm:EV_UB}).
+Addressing \eqref{eq:integers2}, we prove that, up to a logarithmic factor, $\E_p V_\infty$ grows like $(1-2p)^{-3}$ (Theorems~\ref{thm:EV_LB} and \ref{thm:EV_UB}).

-Our final results investigate high-dimensional behavior with nonequal jump rates.
-While this remains an open problem for lattices, we consider the model with $\lambda_B=0$ on a directed regular tree.
-Here, we give an upper bound on the total occupation time for the $p=1/2$ case that is consistent with order $t^{-1}$ density decay, and we give bounds as $p\uparrow 1/2$ (Theorems~\ref{thm:tree} and \ref{thm:tree.exponent}).
-To the best of our knowledge, this is the only instance in which mean-field behavior has been proven to occur with nonequal jump rates.
+Our final results investigate the high-dimensional behavior.
+Bramson and Lebowitz showed that DLAS has the mean-field density decay of $t^{-1}$ on $\ZZ^d$ for $d\geq 4$ in the case of equal jump rates.
+We consider the model with $\lambda_B=0$ on a directed regular tree.
+We give upper and lower bounds of order $\log t$ on the cumulative occupation time for the $p=1/2$ case, and we give upper and lower bounds as $p\uparrow 1/2$ that agree up to constants (Theorems~\ref{thm:tree} and \ref{thm:tree.exponent}).
+To the best of our knowledge, this is the only instance in which mean-field behavior has been proven to occur with nonequal jump rates on an infinite graph.